 2. Slice the bananas.
 You can either slice the banana into halves, quarters or slices, or you can keep it whole.
 This will depend on how you plan to use the frozen bananas.
 If you plan to use them in a smoothie, I recommend slicing them into quarters or slices, so that they’ll easily blend into your smoothie.
 If the bananas are really ripe and you plan to use them in banana bread, you can keep them whole.

 3. Store the bananas.
 If you plan to use the entire banana in a recipe (whole or sliced), you can simply place the banana in a freezer-safe container and transfer it to the freezer.
 If you plan to only use a few slices of banana at a time, I recommend freezing the slices in a single layer on a parchment paper lined baking sheet first for a one hour flash-freeze.
 Then you can transfer them to a freezer safe bag.
-Bananas can be stored in the freezer for up to 3 months.
+You can store bananas in the freezer for up to 3 months.

 Tips and tricks